danlawless/lightstream/articled-md/pma-charter-bylaws/README.md

 - **Succession Planning** and perpetual ministry operation

 ### Foundation Declaration
-*"Executed under the Laws of Nature and Nature's God in accordance with Universal Contract Law"*
+*"Executed under the Laws of Nature and Nature's Source in accordance with Universal Contract Law"*

 ---